Dinesh Karthik: Personal life

-Karthik was married to Nikita Vanjara in 2007.
-Dinesh Karthik and Nikita divorced in 2012 due to dysfunctionalities in their relationship.
-She later married Karthik's fellow cricketer Murali Vijay.
-He participated in the dance-reality show Ek Khiladi Ek Hasina with Nigaar Khan in 2008.
-Karthik got engaged to Indian squash player Dipika Pallikal in November 2013, and they married in traditional Christian and Hindu ceremonies in August 2015.
+In 2007, Karthik married Nikita Vanjara.
+However, the couple divorced in 2012 due to irreconcilable differences.
+She later married his fellow teammate, Murali Vijay.

+He got engaged to Indian squash player, Dipika Pallikal, in November 2013, and they married in traditional Christian and Hindu ceremonies in August 2015.
 The couple became parents to twin boys, Kabir and Zian on 18 October 2021.

 Domestic career

-Karthik made his first-class debut in late 2002 against Baroda as a wicket-keeper.
+Karthik made his debut in late 2002 against Baroda as a wicket-keeper.
 He batted in five matches of the round-robin, scoring 179 runs at an average of 35.80 with a top score of 88 not out against Uttar Pradesh in his second match.
 Karthik's form tapered off after this match, and he failed to pass 20 again during the season.
-He took 11 catches but, due to repeated wicket-keeping errors, he was dropped from the season's final matches.
+He took 11 catches but due to repeated wicket-keeping errors, he was dropped from the season's final matches.

-Karthik was overlooked in the selection for the zonal Duleep Trophy, and played in the under-19s for South Zone.
+Karthik was not considered for the zonal Duleep Trophy, and played in the under-19s for South Zone.
 He was more productive in his second zonal season, scoring 180 runs at 60.00 with three half-centuries.
 He was selected for the national under-19 team, and played in three youth One Day Internationals (ODIs) against Nepal.

 Karthik attended a wicket-keeping camp in the off-season under, guided by former Indian keeper and chairman of selectors Kiran More, which he credited with improving his technique.
 After playing in the Chennai League, he returned to the under-22 team at the start of the season before his selection for India Emerging Players to play their youthful counterparts from Sri Lanka and Pakistan in late September.

 Karthik was recalled to the Ranji Trophy team at the beginning of the 2003–04 season.
 He scored 438 runs (an average of 43.80), with two centuries, and took 20 catches.
 In the semi-final against Railways, he scored his maiden first-class century with 122 runs.
 He followed this with an unbeaten 109 in the final against Mumbai.